Palo Alto Office

 The Contour TRL is widely regarded as the safest, most effective laser available.
 It safely removes a top layer of skin to reveal a brighter, healthier skin.
 The depth of treatment depends on your skin condition, your desired outcome and your expectation for downtime.
 Because Contour TRL can affect tissue with micron precision, Drs.
-Lieberman & Parikh can treat your skin with the exact amount of energy needed – no more, no less.
+Lieberman and Parikh can treat your skin with the exact amount of energy needed – no more, no less.

 Treating skin with a laser stimulates the growth of new collagen, which improves the skin’s thickness and resilience.
 The skin surface will also re-grow with fresh, healthy cells, which will give your skin a younger rejuvenated appearance.

 TRL can produce dramatic results by treating*:

-- Deep lines & wrinkles (even in difficult to treat areas like
+- Deep lines and wrinkles (even in difficult to treat areas like

 around the mouth and eyes)